A self-organized criticality participative pricing mechanism for selling zero-marginal cost products: The sales mechanism

-\section{Mathematical description}
+\subsection{Mathematical description}

-Let $X_1,X_2,X_3,\dots$ be the sequence of bid prices in the order they appear.
-As is true of all auctions, some offers are effective, some will be effective in the future, and others will never be effective.
-Let $Y_1,Y_2,Y_3,\dots$ be the prices of the effective transactions.
-This sequence is a subsequence of the $X$ sequence and can be described as follows: Let us define \begin{enumerate} \item The set of the first $k$ bid prices accepted, \item The sequence of remaining bids, \item The maximun remaining bid, \end{enumerate}
+Let $X_1,X_2,X_3,\dots$ be the sequence of bid prices in the order they appear, and let be the set that contains the first $k$ bid prices.
+The dynamics of the sales mechanism is described as follows.